Extraterritorial applications in export controls: EU, UK, US, and CN – what to consider

 Extraterritoriality in export controls: Conclusion

-Anyone who is involved with the extraterritorial nature of foreign laws and does not want to fall victim to hearsay is well advised to take a look at the foreign law and check whether it is extraterritorial in nature, which criteria for worldwide application are specified, and whether these criteria apply to the case in question.
+Anyone involved in the extraterritorial application of foreign laws who does not want to fall victim to hearsay is well advised to check the respective foreign law to determine whether it is extraterritorial in nature and which criteria for worldwide application are specified.
+This is the only way to decide which business transactions need to be checked in accordance with foreign laws.

 Discover AEB software for export controls